Flexible Spending Accounts

 Important Reminders for FSAs

-- When you initially enroll in a Health Care and/or Dependent Care FSA, you will receive a letter from EBPA, our FSA vendor, that explains how to set up an online account and use the Benefits Debit Card.
-You will receive a debit card the first year you enroll.
-Each year after that, your card will be electronically updated with your new FSA election.
+- When you initially enroll in a Health Care and/or Dependent Care FSA, you will receive a letter from EBPA with information on online account setup and using the Benefits Debit Card, which you will receive the first year you enroll.
+Each following year, your card will be electronically updated with your new FSA election.

 - Expenses incurred before your FSA participation commences or after you cease participation cannot be reimbursed.